pz824/FIREcalc-website/README.md

 # FIREcalc Website

 This is a simple static website that helps you project your retirement savings and FIRE number.
+The interface uses [Bootstrap](https://getbootstrap.com/) for a more modern look.

 ## Features